nordic-institute/X-Road/doc/UseCases/uc-member_x-road_use_case_model_for_member_management.md

     -   The member class, member code and subsystem code of the security server client.

-    Depwnding on the status of the client, the following user action options are displayed:
+    Depending on the status of the client, the following user action options are displayed:

     -   start the registration process for the security server client by sending a security server client registration request to the central server: [2.4.5](#245-uc-member_48-register-a-security-server-client);